ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/README.md

 ### RED TEAM Pen Test

+A Red team is a group of offensive security professionals whose role is to use real world techniques to perform attacks on an organization with an aim to identify vulnerabilities, bugs and weakness in the infrastructure of an organization.
+A Red team could be a team from within an organization or can be hired exclusively to perform attacks.

-For this scenario I will be using my AZURE KALI LINUX Virtual Machine to attack the following CAPSTONE Virtual Machine.
+For this scenario we will be using our AZURE KALI LINUX Virtual Machine to attack the following CAPSTONE Virtual Machine.

 * KALLI LINUX VM: